Ethiopia objects to alleged "misconduct" of WHO chief Tedros

 Tedros, an ethnic Tigrayan, has repeatedly deplored the situation in his home country and called for humanitarian access to the conflict-ridden region of Ethiopia.

 “Nowhere in the world are we witnessing hell like Tigray,” said Tedros at a media briefing Wednesday.
 He cited a missive WHO had received recently from a physician in the region, who said health authorities had run out of basic medicines for diseases including diabetes in June and were now using expired stocks and intravenous fluids.
+Health officials in the Tigray capital have described the same to The Associated Press.

 Tedros condemned Ethiopia’s blockade of international access to Tigray, saying that WHO had not been allowed to send any supplies to the region since July, noting the U.N. agency had access to Syria and Yemen even during their worst conflicts.